Redocly/redocly-cli/docs/commands/push.md

 ### Batch Size

-The `--batch-size` option can be used by Redocly Workflows to understand how many pushes in total will be performed within one batch to properly handle parallel pushes.
+The `--batch-size` option can be used by Redocly Workflows to understand how many pushes in total are performed within one batch to properly handle parallel pushes.

 Must be used only in combination with the `--batch-id` option.
 Must be an integer bigger than 1.